haitranquang-official/Viettel-Digital-Talent-Program-2022/Practice-6/Tran-Quang-Hai/Microservices or monoliths.md

 ### - Be very careful when choosing monolithic architecture for any project.
 This architecture should only be applied to small and simple applications that serve a very narrow purpose.

+### - Monolithic architecture also limits the choice about technology stack, including programming languages => frameworks and tools.
+Narrow range of technology also means you can only hire developers with very specific experience, and it can also limit their potential to contribute.

 ### - If an application reaches a point where the codebase starts to become confusing, it's a good sign to move to microservices architecture.

 ### **For microservices projects**: